AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 ---

-How a combination of PLS-R and PCA helped me to predict how biomass production might change depending on the vegetation features
+Combining PLS-R and PCA to predict how biomass production might change depending on the vegetation features of mangroves.

 Mangroves are fascinating coastal ecosystems.
 Unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
 In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief presentation of one of its outcomes.
 The full paper containing the results is this:

-____
+<div class="alert-info"><hr>
 Aline Ferreira Quadros, Inga Nordhaus, Hauke Reuter, Martin Zimmer. *Modelling of mangrove annual leaf litterfall with emphasis on the role of vegetation structure.* Published in <a href="https://doi.org/10.1016/j.ecss.2018.12.012">Estuarine, Coastal and Shelf Science 218, 292–299 (2018) </a>

-____
+<hr></div>

 ## Background

-Initially, my task was to review published and unpublished papers (basically, a manual text-mining, you can read more about it <a href="https://alinequadros.github.io/AlineQuadros/playing-data-detective/">in this post</a>) and extract some specific information about mangrove plants species, to build a structured dataset of traits (which you can access here: <a href="https://doi.org/10.3897/BDJ.5.e22089">Dataset of "true mangroves" plant species traits</a>).
+Initially, my goal was to review published and unpublished papers (basically, a manual text-mining, you can read more about it <a href="https://alinequadros.github.io/AlineQuadros/playing-data-detective/">in this post</a>) and extract some specific information about mangrove plants species, to build a structured dataset of traits (which you can access here: <a href="https://doi.org/10.3897/BDJ.5.e22089">Dataset of "true mangroves" plant species traits</a>).

 >__Traits__ are quantitative and qualitative features of living beings that help researchers to model the ecology and behavior of species, and are extremely useful in **quantitative ecology** these days.